Home improvement loans

 10.42%

-APRC Representative
+APRC rep.

 Albot is an introducer and technology platform, not a lender and not a broker.
 Applications may be passed to Loan.co.uk Ltd, which acts as a credit broker, not a lender.
-Rates are subject to status, affordability checks and lender criteria.
+Rates are subject to status, affordability and lender criteria.